How Much Do You Have to Make to File Taxes?

 Should I file taxes even if I don't have to?

 If your income is below the minimum threshold, the IRS doesn’t require you to file a return.
-However, there are a few benefits that come with filing a return, including the following:
+However, filing a return can allow you to take advantage of these benefits:

 - Refund of withheld income taxes: If you received income during the year and income was withheld, filing a return can help you get a tax refund.

 - Earned income tax credit: This tax credit for low- to moderate-income workers is refundable, meaning you can get a refund even when you don’t owe any tax.
-Depending on how many children you have, as a low-income earner, you might be eligible for an earned income credit of up to $7,430 in tax year 2023 (a qualifying child may include a son, daughter, adopted child, brother, sister, grandchild, niece or nephew, depending on the circumstances).
+Depending on how many children you have, as a low-income earner, you might be eligible for an earned income credit of up to $8,046 in tax year 2025.
+A qualifying child may include a son, daughter, adopted child, brother, sister, grandchild, niece or nephew, depending on the circumstances.

 FAQ